MikeMichel/joomla/README.md

 ## Host it at sloppy.io

 https://sloppy.io is a docker hosting platform.
 You get free *.sloppy.zone domains and free lets encrypt ssl certificates for your own domains.

+Here is a video how to setup up joomla at sloppy.io https://vimeo.com/206595268